lcon2/Lewis-Connolly/_posts/2024-04-05-the-city-as-seen-by-kevin-lunch.markdown

 ---
 layout: post
-title: "Reflecting upon ‘The Image of The City’ by Kevin Lynch"
+title: "The City as Seen by Kevin Lynch"
 date: 2024-04-05
 author: "Lewis Connolly"
 author_url: "/about/"